-THE UNIVERSITY OF MISSOURI Trulaske College of Business School of Accountancy is seeking applications for a Named Chair position at the rank of Full Professor for a start date of Fall 2019 or Spring 2020.
+THE UNIVERSITY OF MISSOURI Trulaske College of Business School of Accountancy is seeking applications for an endowed position for a start date of Fall 2020.
 Candidates will be expected to demonstrate an outstanding international research reputation evidenced by a strong research record and scholarly achievements.
 Candidates must have an ability to work with doctoral students and junior faculty in a collegial and supportive research environment and are expected to provide leadership in the accounting discipline.
 Applications are encouraged from academics meeting the above criteria.
 Salary and research support are competitive.

 FURTHER INFORMATION: The University of Missouri is an Equal Opportunity, Affirmative Action Employer.
 Applications from minority and women candidates are strongly encouraged for this position.
 To request ADA accommodations, please contact the University's ADA Coordinator at (573) 884-7278 (V/TTY).

 APPLICATION PROCEDURE: Application materials including a letter of interest, curriculum vitae, evidence of research and teaching competence, and a sample of publications should be submitted online at http://hrs.missouri.edu/find-a-job/academic .
 Three reference letters should be separately mailed to: Elaine Mauldin, Chair, Recruiting Committee, School of Accountancy, University of Missouri, 303 Cornell Hall, Columbia MO 65211, or emailed to email@example.com .
 Screening will begin immediately and continue until the position is filled.